 Let’s look at some concepts that are likely to pop up on the test.

 Some examples of print reference materials that support and correct language usage are dictionaries, thesauri, and glossaries.
 Dictionaries can help a student determine the exact word they need to use for that sentence.
-It can help them define words as the read in order to build their vocabulary.
+It can help them define words as they read in order to build their vocabulary.
 A glossary can also aid in a student’s comprehension and improve understanding of the text to incorporate into their own vocabulary.
 A thesaurus will help a student choose synonyms to improve their writing.

 There are digital resources available as well.
 All of these print materials are available in digital form, but there are also apps that students can use to help support and correct language usage.
 Snap and Read is an app that can be added to any device and will read any text that a student highlights.
 It can also change the Lexile level for the student to help support their language and vocabulary development.
-Another app that is useful is co-writer, as it assists in real-time, predicting word choice, translation, and speech recognition.
+Another app that is useful is a co-writer, as it assists in real-time, predicting word choice, translation, and speech recognition.
 It assists in the usage of proper grammar and predicts future words based on the topic of the writing piece.